Inspire Malibu is unique among addiction treatment centers in that we pride ourselves on providing arguably the safest and most comfortable detox.

 The general population is unaware of just how serious the health issues associated with alcohol abuse can be, precisely the dangerous consequences of alcohol withdrawal.
 Alcoholics themselves underestimate the dangers of alcohol abuse, as only 10% of alcoholics seek any treatment.

 Alcohol Detox rids the body of contaminants; this can be a complicated process and should be supervised by qualified addiction professionals.
-When an alcoholic stops drinking alcohol heavily, withdrawal sets in.
+When an alcoholic stop drinking alcohol heavily, withdrawal sets in.
 The symptoms of withdrawal are painful and potentially life-threatening.

 Initial Alcohol Detox Treatment